 With some experience, I feel most people can cook over charcoal, or coals of a campfire, just as easily as cooking in a modern kitchen.
 Its all about heat management.
 That comes easy with experience.

 I retired as a Data Engineering Manager.
-During my off time while working, and now during retirement.
-I have always attempted to spend as much time outdoors as possible.
+During my off time while still working a paying job, I had always attempted to spend as much time outdoors as possible.
+Now retired I enjoy the outdoors even more so.

-After a very successful blog site on the outdoors in general (TOPONAUTIC), and accumulating a large membership following on our Dutch Oven social media group, we decided to dedicate a site just on Dutch Oven Cooking.
+With combined site visits of well over several million views.
+A very successful blog site on the outdoors in general (TOPONAUTIC).
+Plus accumulating a large membership following on our Dutch Oven social media group.
+We decided to dedicate a website just on Dutch Oven Cooking.
 A site we hope will appeal to the beginner, and expert alike.

-Some of the joys I find revolving around cooking, are competing in Dutch Oven Cook-offs, instructing those new to the cast iron cooking world, and collecting and cooking with vintage cast iron cookware.
+One of the joys I find revolving around cooking.
+Is competing in Dutch Oven Cook-offs.
+Also instructing those new to the cast iron cooking world.
+Lastly a passion for collecting and cooking with vintage cast iron cookware.

 You will find me traveling the western part of the USA cooking, camping, and backpacking.
 Some of the cooking is for the love and fun of it.
 Other times it is hard core competition with Dutch Oven friends or “soon to be friends”.